 During 2012, exploratory work was undertaken, including consulting other parishes about their experiences.
 In September 2012, a public meeting was held to explain the process.
-The following month, a group of Tatsfield villagers, working independently of the Parish Council, undertook to draw up a new Village Appraisal and reported back in January 2014.
+The following month a group of Tatsfield villagers, working independently of the Parish Council, drew up a new Village Appraisal and reported back in January 2014.

 By March 2015, the Neighbourhood Plan Development Committee had produced an expanded 2015 version of the Village Development Statement (first published by the Parish Council in 2007).
 During the following spring and summer, the Parish Council sought professional advice about embarking formally on a Neighbourhood Plan, set up a steering committee and appointed a consultant.

-On 6th June 2017, following a formal application made by Tatsfield Parish Council, the whole of the parish was designated as a 'Neighbourhood Area' by Tandridge District Council and its officers then held meetings with the Neighbourhood Plan Steering Group.
+On 6th June 2017, following a formal application made by Tatsfield Parish Council, the whole of the parish was designated as a 'Neighbourhood Area' by Tandrdige District Council and its officers held meetings with the steering group.

-A series of working topic groups were established covering Built and Natural Environment, Local Economy, Transport and Housing.
+A series of topic groups were established covering Built and Natural Environment, Local Economy, Transport and Housing.